yopox/mdbg/README.md

 ### Miscellaneous

-By default, no indentation will be added when you begin a new line or next to a section definition.

-You can add one by putting whether four spaces or a tabulation at the begining of the line.

-A line break will add a `\\` or `\newline` in the LaTeX generated file.
+Add a `!` at the begining of a line to have a `\noindent` before this line in the _LaTeX_ generated file.

-Those three changes bring more strictness compared to simple Markdown but it will allow you to decide everything you want about your layout.
+Add a `/` at the end of a line to have a line break.

 # Examples